Fall 2025 Schedule

 Continuous Improvement and Process Mapping: An Essential Introduction

-Presented by Elizabeth Fadell and Jim Thompson, internal consultants, Office of Strategic Consulting
+Presented by Elizabeth Fadell and Jim Thompson, senior internal consultants, Office of Strategic Consulting

 Content level: introductory